alexeagleson/ae-direction/README.md

 # AE Direction

-A Rust library for handling directions cardinal and ordinal directions.
+A Rust library for handling directions (cardinal and ordinal).
 Intended for use in game development.

 ## Usage